MaterializeInc/materialize/play/wikirecent/README.md

 There are multiple ways to debug the data between transferred between the various components in this stack.

-### Open a psql client to Materialize
+### Open a psql client to materialized

-The Materialize database is not exposed on a well-numbered port and instead docker-compose chooses a random high-numbered port.
-To open a Postgres REPL, connected to the Materialized instance running as part of this demo, run:
+The materialized instance is not exposed on a well-numbered port and instead docker-compose chooses a random high-numbered port.
+To open a Postgres REPL, connected to the materialized instance running as part of this demo, run:

     psql -h localhost -p $(./mzcompose --mz-quiet list-ports materialized) materialize

-### Streaming top10 from Materialize to your console
+### Streaming top10 from materialized to your console

-To view the data sent from Materialize server to the browser, use the `tail-top10` workflow:
+To view the data sent from the materialized to the app server, use the `tail-top10` workflow:

     ./bin/mzcompose run tail-top10